csesoc/website/backend/editor/OT/README.md

 ```
 The bit of interest is what happens in the `default` branch of the select statement (we will talk about the other branches later).
 Within this branch we attempt to read something from the websocket and then parse that (we will cover parsing a little later as its surprisingly complicated), we then use the `serverPipe` mentioned previously to send that request to the document server.

-This `serverPipe` is a function built by the `document_server` during connection it is a closure returned by the `buildClientPipe` method.
-The function is relatively intense and hands on so a lot of details have been left out here
+This `serverPipe` is a closure returned by the `buildClientPipe` method during the connection setup with the `DocumentServer`.
+The function is relatively intense so a lot of details have been left out here.
 ```go
 func (s *documentServer) buildClientPipe(clientID int, workerWorkHandle chan func(), workerKillHandle chan empty) func(operations.Operation) {
 	return func(op operations.Operation) {